The field of education has always aimed at expanding their learning methods to step out of their generic tendencies.

 Why use Virtual Reality in the classroom?

 Imagine having the ability to have students travel through time and around the world, or even use voice recognition in order to learn new languages.
-Discover use cases examples on our website!
+Discover use case examples on our website!

 The University of Sunderland has recently led a scientific study (read snippet) around the best use cases of Virtual Reality in the education field.
 This study conducted several experiments opposing Immersive Learning to “conventional” schoolings.